VF-142: 1980s

-From June 15 to July 23, 1987 the Ghostriders were embarked Dwight D. Eisenhower for her shakedown cruise.
+From 15 June – 23 July 1987 the Ghostriders were embarked Dwight D. Eisenhower for her shakedown cruise.
 Thus began several short sea periods in preparation for their upcoming Mediterranean cruise.
 The squadron spent five weeks in the Caribbean where they participated in joint service operations with the Venezuelan Air Force.
 In September and late October, during operations in the Caribbean, the Ghostriders successfully fired two AIM-54, three AIM-7 and four AIM-9 air-to-air missiles.
 January 1988 saw the Ghostriders once again deployed with Dwight D. Eisenhower.
 The squadron started the year off on the right foot contributing directly to the success of the first fleet exercise of 1988.
 The exercise, which also involved USS Forrestal in dual carrier operations, was staged against adversary forces consisting of US Navy and Air Forces assets.
 The Ghostriders flew around the clock for five days testing their abilities in all aspects of anti-air warfare.
 Following the exercise, they successfully fired and guided three air-to-air missiles.

-On February 29, 1988, the squadron departed NAS Oceana for a 6 month Mediterranean deployment with Dwight D. Eisenhower.
+On 29 February 1988, the squadron departed NAS Oceana for a 6 month Mediterranean deployment with Dwight D. Eisenhower.
 The cruise was highlighted by the Ghostriders participation in several joint NATO, Air Force and Navy exercises.
 VF-142 flew overland and over-water missions in several highly successful NATO exercises with Spain, France and Tunisia.
 The squadron flew over 1,200 sorties totaling 2,500 hours during a six-month deployment.
 Following a brief stand down period, VF-142 commenced preparation for the Fleet Fighter Air Combat Maneuvering Readiness Program.
-After a highly successful FFARP in October and November, the Ghostriders participated in a missile exercise at Roosevelt Roads from December 7 to December 18, 1988.
+After a highly successful FFARP in October and November, the Ghostriders participated in a missile exercise at Roosevelt Roads from 7 December – 18 December 1988.
 VF-142 fired two AIM-54, three AIM-7 and one AIM-9 missiles to culminate an extremely successful year of operations.

 1989 began with an air-to-air gunnery detachment to NAS Key West.
 April was spent preparing for and then deploying with Dwight D. Eisenhower for a week of independent steaming exercises.
 Following a brief port visit to Norfolk, the aircraft carrier and her airwing departed to take part in the highly successful exercise Solid Shield 89, along with thousands of personnel from the Marines, Navy, Air Force and Army.

-After returning from Solid Shield, the squadron began transitioning to the F-14B, receiving its first new aircraft on March 24, 1989.
+After returning from Solid Shield, the squadron began transitioning to the F-14B, receiving its first new aircraft on 24 March 1989.
 The F-14B, with much more powerful engines and several avionics upgrades, represented a long awaited update to the Tomcat.
 The Ghostriders and their sister squadron, the VF-143 Pukin' Dogs, were the Navy's first squadrons to fly the FFARP, conduct airwing strike exercises at NAS Fallon and became the first to deploy with the new F-14B.